OpenSoftwareSolutions/jshuntingyard/README.md

-#JHuntingYard
+#JSHuntingYard
-JHuntingYard is the advanced library for adding high-performance, mathematical, Boolean and functional expression parsing and evaluation to your Java and Android applications.
+JSHuntingYard is the advanced library for adding high-performance, mathematical, Boolean and functional expression parsing and evaluation to your Java and Android applications.

 #License
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)